Scooby-Doo! Legend of the Phantosaur: Reception

-Common Sense Media gave it 3 out of 5 stars, but said that it was " is too spooky for young kids" recommending it for ages 7 and over.
+Common Sense Media gave it 3 out of 5 stars, but said that it was "too spooky for young kids" recommending it for ages 7 and over.

 Ultra Instinct Shaggy meme

 On October 12, 2017, YouTube user Midya uploaded a video titled "Ultra Instinct Shaggy," consisting of an edited scene from the film of Shaggy fighting Tex's biker gang.
 The title is in reference to the anime series Dragon Ball Super, from which the Ultra Instinct form (a powered-up state where the user can react to attacks instinctively) originated; the video makes use of the "Kyūkyoku no Battle" track and slows down the footage at certain points so that Shaggy appears to have gained the power.
-It quickly went viral and became part of a wave of memes depicting Shaggy with superhuman abilities, often requiring only a small percentage of his power to perform inhuman tasks or defeat ostensibly more powerful opponents.
+It quickly went viral and became part of a wave of memes depicting Shaggy with superhuman or even godlike abilities, often requiring only a small percentage of his power to perform inhuman tasks or to defeat ostensibly more powerful opponents.
 Variations of the meme use frames from a behind-the-scenes featurette of the 2002 film Scooby-Doo with fake subtitles describing Shaggy's power.

 The meme's popularity coincided with the development of Mortal Kombat 11, and a petition consequently launched on Change.org to include Shaggy as DLC.
 The petition received thousands of signatures and received the attention of Mortal Kombat co-creator Ed Boon and Shaggy's voice actor Matthew Lillard.
 Lillard also tweeted posts and retweeted fan art in support of the idea and Boon jokingly petitioned to include Scooby-Doo in Injustice 2.
 It was later confirmed that Shaggy would not appear in any Mortal Kombat games.

 The meme was referenced in the animated film Mortal Kombat Legends: Battle of the Realms.
-During its intro, Shaggy, surrounded by a glowing aura, appears from the Warner Bros.
+During its intro, Shaggy, surrounded by a glowing aura and with glowing green eyes, appears from the Warner Bros.
 Animation logo and grabs Scorpion, referencing the latter's catchphrase and attacks.
-It is later referenced in the video game MultiVersus, wherein Shaggy is featured as a playable character; he is depicted as having obtained superhuman powers, and some of his lines reference the meme, including a verbatim quote from the film.
+It is later referenced in the video game MultiVersus, which features Shaggy as a playable character; in the game, he gains superpowers after eating what appears to be rock candy, and some of his lines reference the meme, including a verbatim quote from the film.